Loki-1/Kubernetes-manifestfiles/k8s-NFS-volume.yaml.md

 sudo exportfs -a
 sudo systemctl restart nfs-kernel-server
 ```
-### Here's a basic example of using a HostPath volume in a Kubernetes Pod manifest:
+### Here's a basic example of using a NFS volume in a Kubernetes Pod manifest:
 ```
 apiVersion: apps/v1
 kind: ReplicaSet